AAAAster/WebDev-Spring23/README.md

 # WebDev-Spring23
-Folder for DM-UY2193 Intro to web design
+Hi! this folder for DM-UY2193 Intro to web design class~~ The different folder below indicate to different project.
+Please go throw them.